Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 Quickly press and release the Power button to switch the speaker ON or OFF.

 Also, the Power button glows in various ways to signal a few speaker states.
-First, it flashes blue when the speaker has not yet been paired, and is in Bluetooth discovery mode.
-It glows solid blue when the JBL Xtreme 2 is paired with a source device.
+First, it flashes blue when the speaker is in Bluetooth discovery mode.
+It glows solid blue when the unit pairs with a source device.
 See this blue glow in the next picture.

 The Power button glows solid white when the speaker powered on but not currently paired.
 This means that it is awaiting a pairing request from a source Bluetooth device.
 But it is not in Bluetooth discovery mode.
 So while waiting for pairing, the speaker is not broadcasting it connection data for nearby Bluetooth devices to discover.
 See this button glowing white in the next picture.